 Low levels of potassium, calcium, chloride, and magnesium also hold you back on the field.

-- Low potassium can lead to weakness, confusion, and — in the worst case — paralysis.
+- Potassium deficiency can lead to weakness, confusion, and — in the worst case — paralysis.

 - Low calcium can lead to muscle spasms.

-- Low magnesium causes muscle cramps, confusion, and nausea.
+- Magnesium deficiency causes muscle cramps, confusion, and nausea.